The TU Delft Software Engineering Research Group has the following vacancies:

 About the research environment

 The Software Engineering Research Group (SERG) is part of the department of Software Technology, faculty of Electrical Engineering, Mathematics, and Computer Science, and a member of the research school IPA.
 The group employs approximately 30 people, comprising full, associate, and assistant professors, lecturers, postdocs, and PhD students.
-The main research areas for the group include but are not limited to software analytics, software testing, software quality and maintenance, software evolution and search-based software engineering.
+The main research areas for the group include but are not limited to software analytics, software testing, software quality and maintenance, software evolution, search-based software engineering, software engineering for concurrency and distribution.
 The involved researchers have developed numerous techniques to make it easier for software developers to (1) understand, (2) maintain and (3) test existing software systems.
 More information about the group can be found here: https://se.ewi.tudelft.nl

 SERG is part of the Department of Software Technology (ST), which comprises research groups working on core computer science and engineering topics.
 The department is responsible for a large part of the curriculum of the BSc and MSc programmes in Computer Science as well as the MSc programme in Embedded Systems.
 The department’s research mission is to perform excellent research at an internationally-recognised level in the design, construction and analysis of complex, concurrent and cooperative computer and information systems.
 Inspiration for the research topics is derived largely from technical ICT problems in industry and society.
 The Department moved into new office and lab space in 2018.